lidox/functional-programming/README.md

 REPL --> Load file in REPL / send '...' to REPL to execute the code.

+## Cheatsheet for Clojure
+You can find lot's of [information in the cheatsheet](http://clojure.org/api/cheatsheet)

 #### What is REPL?
 It's "just" a Clojure-Interpreter!